pdlfs/deltafs-umbrella/README.cray.md

 If you set `JOBDIRHOME` to `/lustre/ttscratch1/users/$USER`, our script will auto expand it to `/lustre/ttscratch1/users/${USER}/${MOAB_JOBNAME}.${PBS_JOBID}` ^_^

+One last thing, go to `common.sh` Line 210ish, add `-cc numa_node` as an additional option to `aprun`.
+We think this will ask aprun to bind each process to a speicifc CPU socket.

 OK.

 Time to submit the job to the batch system.